-In terms of cooking method, Chinese bread is either steamed or pan fried (oven baking is not a home cooking tradition in Chinese household) and I love both types equally.
+In terms of cooking method, Chinese bread is either steamed or pan-fried (oven baking is not a home cooking tradition in Chinese household) and I love both types equally.
 In most cases, the dough involves only 2-3 ingredients: flour, water and yeast (if needed).

 In Chinese families, bread is served throughout the day.
-A plain steamed bun (Mantou, 馒头) with a bowl of Chinese congee and some preserved vegetable would make a great breakfast.
+A plain steamed bun (Mantou, 馒头) with a bowl of Chinese congee and some preserved vegetables would make a great breakfast.
 As the buns are normally cooked in the evening (it’s a time-consuming job), my parents would reheat them briefly in a steamer in the morning to serve them hot.
 Sometimes, I would cut the bun in half and spread with some fermented bean curd (aka Chinese cheese) to make a fried egg sandwich.
 Very comforting indeed.

 Apart from the two types of plain bread I mentioned above, you can find numerous varieties of bread in restaurants, grocery shops and food stalls across China.
 Here are some examples:

-▲ Chunbing (Spring pancake, 春饼) is a paper thin steamed pancake which is used to wrap slices of the famous Peking duck.
+▲ Chunbing (Spring pancake, 春饼) is a paper-thin steamed pancake which is used to wrap slices of the famous Peking duck.

 ▲ Nang (Uyghur flatbread, 馕) is a speciality originating from Xinjiang, an autonomous territory in northwest China.
-It’s baked in tannurs (a type of oven thats built with sun-dried earth bricks) and can be stored for a very long period of time thanks to its low water content.
+It’s baked in tannurs (a type of oven that’s built with sun-dried earth bricks) and can be stored for a very long period of time thanks to its low water content.

 ▲ Baozi (包子) refers to bread stuffed with meat or vegetable filling.
-They can be either steamed or pan fried.
+They can be either steamed or pan-fried.
 Sheng Jian Bao (pan-fried pork buns, 生煎包) from Shanghai is one of the most famous of this kind.

-▲ Youtiao (油条), know as Chinese doughnut or Chinese churros, is a typical breakfast staple food consumed everyday across the country.
-It’s deep fried leavened dough with a hint of saltiness and considered the best companion for soy milk.
+▲ Youtiao (油条), know as Chinese doughnut or Chinese churros, is a typical breakfast staple food consumed every day across the country.
+It’s deep-fried leavened dough with a hint of saltiness and considered the best companion for soy milk.

-I had lots of fun helping my parents shape the buns as on this occasion you are supposed to make steamed buns into various shape: animals, flowers or some symmetrical forms.
+I had lots of fun helping my parents shape the buns as on this occasion you are supposed to make steamed buns into various shapes: animals, flowers or some symmetrical forms.
 Once when my grandma (who lived nearly 2000 km away from us) visited us during the new year holiday, she kindly taught me how to make a fish-like bun.
 I still vividly remember how she gently pressed her wooden comb over the dough to make fish fins.

 Influenced by northern Chinese dietary habits and my family’s love for food, I’m a huge fan of Chinese bread and that passion is growing every day.
 Living in England where Chinese bread is non-existence, I make everything from scratch for my family and I always encourage my children to get involved, just like what my parents did many years ago.